AMReX-Fusion/Furnace/Docs/source/software.rst

 Code structure
 ==============

-Castro is built upon the AMReX C++ framework.
+Furnace is built upon the AMReX C++ framework.
 This provides high-level classes for managing an adaptive mesh refinement simulation, including the core data structures we will deal with.
 A key design pattern in AMReX is that the overall memory management